 “Promote the eradication of unethical business practices, by:

 Responsibility for modern slavery due diligence is that of the contract owner within Marston’s.
 Our Procurement team manage overall compliance to our Procurement Policy, which includes instructions on the conduct of tendering and the gathering of information on suppliers.

-We review the Modern Slavery Statements of our higher volume food and drinks suppliers (across all categories of drinks).
+We review the Modern Slavery Statements of our higher volume food suppliers, and our drinks supplier Carlsberg Marston’s Brewing Company.
 We contact them where necessary with more specific questions, if not answered in their statements.
-We contact suppliers if we consider their modern slavery statement content is significantly below the expectation of the Modern Slavery Act in terms of detail, or the statement is non-compliant with the Act.
-Our new food information system in development, Smart Supplier (see below), will start to collate copies of all Modern Slavery statements from food and drink suppliers during 2021.
+We contact suppliers if we consider their Modern Slavery Statement content is significantly below the expectation of the Modern Slavery Act in terms of detail, or the statement is non-compliant with the Act.

-Our Charter includes the following statement on labour (page 21):
+Our Food Supplier Charter includes the following statement on labour (page 26):

 We follow an audit programme which is based upon risk and includes site visits to our key food suppliers.